Information on Works

 • Spoonfed – Written Statement

 SPOONFED is a screendance responding to the discovery that the average human brain contains a plastic spoon’s worth of microplastics.
 Through eco-absurdism and psychedelia, six dancers express the polluted body through vogue and contemporary dance, to mirror society’s paradoxical responses of ignorance, dissociation, helplessness, dismay, and resistance.
-The polluted body is a filmic archive that evidences today’s pollution, power, and complicity, in the precipice between ecological repair and unsalvageable plasticity.
+The polluted body is a filmic archive that evidences today’s pollution, power, and complicity, at the precipice between ecological repair and unsalvageable plasticity.

 Symbolism of Spoons

-The spoon is also a powerful symbol evoked by those with chronic illnesses to represent the different energy limitations one faces due to the limitations of diseases.
-Activist resistance to medical neglect at the hands of plastic pollution stands within a long history of struggle for accessibility and care regarding health justice at large.
-The spoon’s seriousness as a metaphor is only added to by the sicknesses microplastics create in the body.
-Pointing at the absurdism of science communication’s quippy metaphor on plastic, when real research on how to remove micro-plastics is far from implemented, having very real consequences.
-With the rapid increase of plastic accumulation, found more in our brains than any other organs, Mckenna’s point that “we do not have centuries of gently unfolding time” to halt mankind’s self- and planetary-destruction rings especially true.
+The spoon is also a powerful symbol evoked by those with chronic illnesses to represent the different energetic limitations one faces due to pain and fatigue caused by disease.
+Activist resistance to medical neglect at the hands of plastic pollution stands within a long history of struggle for accessibility and care at large in the realm of health justice.
+The spoon’s potency as a metaphor is only added to by the sicknesses that micro-plastics create in bodies.
+It is ironic that science communication’s quippy spoon metaphor on plastic predominates discourse when impactful research on how to remove micro-plastics is still far off, having very real bio- and eco-logical consequences.

 Symbolism of the Torch

-Audio: “Message to Artists”
+Audio: “Message to Artists

 Location: NYC’s Wall Street